sudiptobanerjee/JAMAJniGsl/README.md

 -----------------
 * For testing, enter test directory and execute `make` .
 If you want to clean testing results and all class files, type `make clean`.

 * There are four test files.
 The "JAMAJniGslTest.java" will test all the methods in JAMAJniGsl and report the errors.
 The "JAMAJniGslExamples.java" will provide specific examples for basic linear algebra operations.
 It can clearly show you how to use methods defined in JAMAJniGsl.
-If you are interested in how to use functions in GSL libraries to do matrix operations, the "JAMAJniGslExamplesBLAS.java" and "JAMAJniGslExamplesLAPACK.java" will give you specific examples.
+If you are interested in how to use functions in GSL libraries to do matrix operations, the "JAMAJniGslExamplesBLAS.java" and "JAMAJniGslExamplesLAPACK.java"  and "GslRngtest.java" will give you specific examples.
 However, it is not necessary to go into blas and lapack if you just want to be a user of JAMAJniGsl.

 Notes
 ---------